 For these use cases, the same configuration may be cloned on each node, taking care only of setting the appropriate user name and password (and/or principal and credential) if they must be different between nodes.
-The client_id_prefix parameter, which is related only to durable subscriptions, should be commented out to avoid client ID conflicts.
+The client_id_prefix parameter, which is related only to durable/shared subscriptions, should be commented out to avoid client ID conflicts.

-Durable subscriptions, on the other hand, present some challenges.
-Most of JMS brokers require that clients provide a unique client ID to reconnect a durable subscription appropriately.
+Durable, shared and shared durable subscriptions, on the other hand, present some challenges.
+Most of JMS brokers require that clients provide a unique client ID to reconnect one of these kind subscription appropriately.
 The client ID may either be provided by JMS Extender clients autonomously or by the JMS Extender itself by its configuration (via the client_id_prefix parameter).
-In the second case, when a client roams between different nodes, they may get different client IDs and fail to reconnect their durable subscriptions.
+In the second case, when a client roams between different nodes, they may get different client IDs and fail to reconnect their durable/shared subscriptions.

 Moreover, depending on a number of factors, each client may be assigned a pooled connection or a dedicated connection.
 In the second case, scalability constraints may arise.
-For more information regarding connection pooling and its relationship with client IDs and durable subscriptions, please check out the paragraph Use of Durable Subscription and Scalability Constraints.
+For more information regarding connection pooling and its relationship with client IDs and durable/shared subscriptions, please check out the paragraph Use of Durable/Shared Subscriptions and Scalability Constraint.
 You are advised to read it before proceeding.

-In order to understand how to configure your cluster and what kind of support you may have for durable subscriptions, you should ask yourself the following questions:
+In order to understand how to configure your cluster and what kind of support you may have for durable/shared subscriptions, you should ask yourself the following questions:

-- 1. Does my JMS broker support multiple connections with the same client ID? - If in doubt, set the logging category JMSExtenderLogger.autodiscovery at INFO level, start the JMS Extender and check the log for the following string:
+1. Does my JMS broker support multiple connections with the same client ID?
+If in doubt, set the logging category JMSExtenderLogger.autodiscovery at INFO level, start the JMS Extender and check the log for the following string: